hamdyt/appsync-websocket-api/README.md

 Each of the integration scenarios in the sample application will include unit and integration testing.
 Testing instructions can be found in each individual module readme.

 ## Deployment Methods
- Each example provides two ways to deploy resources - SAM (Serverless Application Model) and CDK deployment (v2)
+ Each example provides two ways to deploy resources - SAM (Serverless Application Model) and CDK deployment.